 - Learn some Spanish as it will be helpful for getting around and talking with people.

-- Make sure you stay updated with the news where you’re staying.
+- Make sure you stay updated with the news on where you’re staying.
 Americans can also register with the STEP Program (Smart Traveler Enrollment Program) to get security alerts, though don’t rely entirely on those.

-- Don’t use illegal cabs and make sure Uber is legal before you use it.
-It was not when I was in Colombia and I heard stories about people occasionally being dragged from a car including both the driver and the passenger by unhappy taxi drivers.
+- Don’t use illegal cabs, and make sure Uber is legal before you use it.
+It was not when I was in Colombia, and I heard stories about people occasionally being dragged from a car, including both the driver and the passenger, by unhappy taxi drivers.

 - Keep an eye on distraction techniques which could include anything from getting your attention focused in a certain direction to multiple people approaching you.